The Fairness-Accuracy Pareto Front: Experiments

-We settled on implementing the adversarial learning technique proposed in \citet{Louppe2017}, which is not based on any specific fairness criterion.
+For comparison, we implement, as a representative of the regularization approach, the adversarial learning technique proposed in \citet{Louppe2017}, which is not based on any specific fairness criterion.
 The idea is intuitive: the classifier and adversarial are engaged in a zero-sum game.
 Let $\theta_{clf}$ and $\theta_{adv}$ denote the parameters of the classifier and adversarial network, respectively.
 The classifier network attempts to make the best possible prediction of the binary output $\rvy$ given the input $\rvx$, while ensuring that $\rva$ cannot be predicted well from the predicted score $\hat p$.
 The adversary, on the other hand, attempts to make the best possible prediction of the binary sensitive attribute $\rva$ based on the classifier's prediction $\hat p$.
-The adversary behaves according to the objective, $ \min_{\theta_{adv}} Loss_{\rva}(\theta_{clf},\theta_{adv}), $ where $Loss_{\rva}$ is associated to the prediction of the sensitive attribute $\rva$ given $\hat p$.
+The adversary behaves according to the objective,

+where $Loss_{\rva}$ is associated to the prediction of the sensitive attribute $\rva$ given $\hat p$.
 The classifier behaves according to

-where $\lambda \in [0,1]$ and $Loss_{\rvy}$ measures the loss of predicting $\rvy$ based on $\rvx$.
+where $\beta \in [0,1]$ and $Loss_{\rvy}$ measures the loss of predicting $\rvy$ based on $\rvx$.
 The binary cross-entropy loss is employed in both objectives.

-In summary, we have two experimental factors with three and two levels each.
-In each of the six experimental settings, we apply Algorithm \ref{alg}.
-We will also apply the adversarial technique to each of the three data settings (but not the second experimental factor since it's irrelevant to the adversarial approach).
-We next describe the implementation details before reporting the results in Section \ref{results}.